adejorosam/file-xender/readme.md

 ## About FileXender

-FileXender is an file sending application where user can send files to people via their email address.
+FileXender is a file sending application where user can send files to people via their email address.

 ### Installation